eshwarprasadS/Deep_RL_For_CNN/README.md

 of this procedure is given to the agent as terminal reward.

-  2. Model Size Based Penalty: Motivated by results in section 5.1.2, we propose a minor penalty to be deducted from the accuracy.
+  2. Model Size Based Penalty: We also propose a minor penalty to be deducted from the accuracy.
 Penalty P for a given model with x trainable parameters is calculated as: